 184. Which country has the largest area of land?

-Hard Trivia Questions For Kids
+Hard Trivia Questions With Answers

 The previous set was ‘duh, easy!’
 Let’s push the difficulty level a notch higher then.
 We bring you some tough and hard trivia questions to gear up the curious minds.